How to Start UPSC Preparation from Scratch?

 Negative marking is applicable and 1/3rd marks are deducted for each wrong answer.

-Also, read – How to calculate Prelims Score with negative marking
+Also, read – How to Calculate Prelims Score with Negative marking

 List of Books for UPSC Prelims of UPSC CSE: